scottwillmoore/fetch-vr/README.md

 ## Documentation

-The project is divided into two primary components.
+The project is divided into three directories: `docker`, `ros` and `unity`.
+Each directory contains additional documentation and insight that may be useful for other developers that work on similar projects.

-The `ros` folder contains all the scripts that are required to run on the robot.
-This is run in ROS on linux.
+- The `docker` directory contains an experimental [Docker](https://www.docker.com/) container that has been successfully used on Windows to develop with ROS.
+It is designed to run with the new [Windows Subsystem for Linux GUI](https://github.com/microsoft/wslg).

-The `unity` folder contains the Unity project which creates a connection with ROS using the [ROS TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector) package.
+- The `ros` directory contains all the scripts that are required to run in the Docker development environment through simulation or on the real robot.

-In addition, there is also an experimental [Docker](https://www.docker.com/) container found in the `.devcontainer` folder that has been successfully used on Windows to develop ROS components.
-It can run inside [Docker for Windows](https://docs.docker.com/desktop/windows/install/) and integrates with the [Windows Subsystem for Linux GUI](https://github.com/microsoft/wslg).
+- The `unity` folder contains the Unity project which connects to the ROS master using the [ROS TCP Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector) package.
+It interacts with the VR headset and has been tested with an Oculus Quest 2.

 ## License